MISCELLANEOUS: RARITY - INFO

 But those are not easy definitions with which to work.
-Clive Stace devised an alternative method using the R RR and RRR designations described here.
+Clive Stace devised an alternative method using the E, R, RR, and RRR designations described here.

-There is now a more practicable definition of Rarity, one that can more easily be determined and one that is based on the number of hectads (10km x 10km squares - of which there are a total of 3859 in the BI) which any one plant occupies in the British Isles since 1987.
+This method is a more practicable definition of Rarity; one that can more easily be determined and one that is based on the number of hectads (10km x 10km squares - of which there are a total of 3859 in the BI) which any one plant occupies in the British Isles since 1987.
 The rarity can then be determined directly from the BSBI distribution maps, the squares are even counted for the Reader when the appropriate year ranges are selected.

 Current Examples (these may change as the years progress if the authorities move the starting year or revise the definition):